TeamLumi/luminescent-team/docs/faq.md

 We're not a Switch hacking group.
 First [check to see if it's patched](https://ismyswitchpatched.com/); if it is, you're out of luck.
 Don't tell us about it.
 If it's not, proceed to [this homebrew installation guide](https://nh-server.github.io/switch-guide/).

-### Can you help me set up Ryujinx/Yuzu?
+### Can you help me set up Ryujinx?

-No. We can help you install Luminescent if you have read through everything and followed our instructions and it didn't work, but setting up the emulators is outside the scope of our assistance.
-Find their Discord servers and ask for help there.
+No. We can help you install Luminescent if you have read through everything and followed our instructions and it didn't work, but setting up the emulator is outside the scope of our assistance.
+Find their Discord server and ask for help there.